ZeusOfTheCrows/zeusofthecrows.github.io/games/mods/fromsoft.md

 ---

-# Detailed UI - DS1 style ticks
+### DS1 style ticks for DetUI

 [Download](/assets/zips/games/mods/ds3/detailed-ui-w-ticks.7z) {{ site.sep_char }}  [Nexus](https://www.nexusmods.com/darksouls3/mods/1015)

-I like [this mod ](https://www.nexusmods.com/darksouls3/mods/91)by Celice, but﻿ I miss the little bars from DS1 that let you easily and quickly see your health level.
+I like [the Detailed UI mod](https://www.nexusmods.com/darksouls3/mods/91) by Celice, but﻿ I miss the little bars from DS1 that let you easily and quickly see your health level.
 I didn't want to take downloads away from the original though, so install that one first and then overwrite it  with this one.

 - To install:
   - Download the iGP11, and the [Detailed UI mod](https://www.nexusmods.com/darksouls3/mods/91)﻿